mariaolsson92/minesweeper/projekt/README.md

 # Minesweeper
-Documentation for a minesweeper game.
+Doxyfile documentation for a minesweeper game.